Fuzzing Deep Learning Compilers with HirGen: Experiment Setup

-MT-DLComp is an automated testing framework for DL compilers\cite{MTXiao}.
-Overall, it involves two semantics-preserving mutation strategies on DL models and three test oracles derived from both differential testing and metamorphic testing.
-It aims at detecting logic error in DL compilers that may corrupt the prediction power of DL models.
-Specifically, this technique compares prediction results of 1) the original DL model and its mutants; 2) DL models and their compiled counterparts; and 3) the runime models generated by different DL compilers after compiling the same DL model.
-After comparison, MT-DLComp checks whether any prediction difference is larger than $10^{-4}$.
-If true, it assumes this is a bug and then it leverages delta debugging to reduce these models to locate the bug-triggered part of DL models.
+\myparagraph{TVMfuzz} TVMfuzz is a preliminary proof-of-concept application for fuzzing TVM~\cite{qingchao}.
+It can learn TVM API call chains from unit test scripts, then re-order and mutate them.
+By learning from high-level IRs and optimization-related unit test scripts, TVMfuzz can cover this stage.

+\myparagraph{MT-DLComp} MT-DLComp is an automated testing framework for DL compilers~\cite{MTXiao}.
+It mutates existing DL models to generate equivalent models and test DL compilers by three oracles.
 Though this technique is not specially created for detecting bugs in high-level optimization, it can cover this bug-prone stage.
 Therefore, we also include it as a baseline.

-\subsubsection{Metrics}
+\myparagraph{LEMON} LEMON is a testing technique for deep learning frameworks~\cite{LEMON}.
+It generates Keras~\cite{keras} models by mutating existing models.
+By setting different backends of Keras, LEMON detects prediction differences incurred by these backends.
+Though LEMON is not for testing DL compilers, we can retrofit it to barely achieve the goal.
+In short, we remain the mutation part to generate new models and test DL compilers by two test oracles: 1) crash and 2) above-threshold prediction difference between original Keras models and compiled Keras models.

+\myparagraph{NNSmith} NNSmith is a generation-based fuzzer for DL compilers~\cite{NNSmith}.
+During generation, it generates diverse computational graphs, converts them into DL models using different DL frameworks, and uses gradient-guided search to generate inputs.
+During testing, it conducts differential testing among several DL compilers.
+In the testing process, NNSmith captures all prediction differences and crashes.

+\subsection{Metrics}